 Medical records are documents that detail a patient’s medical history and personal information.
 These may take the form of electronic records, handwritten notes or print documents filed away in folders.

-A medical record includes personal information such as the patient’s name, date of birth, and contact details.
-This helps incorrectly identifying a patient and provides important contact information in the event of a medical emergency.
+A medical record includes patients’ personal information, such as the patient’s name, date of birth, and contact details.
+This helps to correctly identify a patient and provides important contact information in the event of a medical emergency.

 Your medical record also includes details about your medical conditions, medication history, and relevant family medical history.
 These include significant illnesses and treatments rendered, prescriptions, and discharge records.
 The information is kept confidential and is only used by healthcare professionals to make medical-related decisions.
-For example, doctors taking care of you would use the records to have a complete picture of your condition, such as previous adverse reactions to certain medications.
+For example, doctors taking care of you would use the records to have a complete picture of your condition, including previous adverse reactions and allergies to certain medications.

 How are medical records used in a lawsuit?